Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Proof of Theorem

 Let $p\in \Rset^n$ be a fixed unit vector.
 By the standard Perron's method \cite{CL1992}, for any given $\lambda>0$, the following equation has a unique continuous $\Zset^n$-periodic viscosity solution $v=v_{\lambda}\in C(\Rset^n)$.

-The above equation also has a comparison principle whose proof is similar to that of Theorem \ref{theo:comparison}.
-Our goal is to show that when $n=2$ and $V=A(DH)^{\perp}$ is the two dimensional cellular flow, there exists a positive constant $\overline H(p)$ such that
+The above equation also has a comparison principle whose proof is similar to that of Theorem \ref{theo:comparison}. {To prove Theorem 1.1, our main task will be to show} that when $n=2$ and $V=A(DH)^{\perp}$ is the 2D cellular flow, there exists a positive constant $\overline H(p)$ such that

 Here we omit the dependence of $\overline H$ on the flow intensity $A$.